isc-projects/bind9/doc/dev/dev.md

 modification so that unexpected side-effects are identified.

-When a problem or concern is found by the reviewer, these comments are placed on the RT ticket so the author can respond.
+When a problem or concern is found by the reviewer, these comments are placed on the merge request in GitLab so the author can respond.

 #### What is reviewed: